j9t/little-books/manuscript/html-css-frameworks.md

 Although written in simple language, the book is geared toward expert web developers; the people who decide whether to use a framework, how to use it, and whether to develop one.

 It has likewise been written by a web developer.
-I, Jens, have during my career architected frameworks for [OpenKnowledge](https://www.openknowledge.de/), [GMX](https://www.gmx.net/), [Aperto](https://www.aperto.com/) with their government and business clients, as well as [Google](https://www.google.com/).
+I, Jens, have during my career architected frameworks for [OPEN KNOWLEDGE](https://www.openknowledge.de/), [GMX](https://www.gmx.net/), [Aperto](https://www.aperto.com/) with their government and business clients, as well as [Google](https://www.google.com/).
 In that time, I haven’t managed to outwit the fast pace of our industry, but I’ve found that some principles, methods, and practices contribute to longer-lasting code.
 That has benefited the frameworks I wrote, and I hope it will benefit you through this book, too.

 ### Acknowledgments